Quantile Vector Autoregression without Crossing: Conclusion

 \section{Conclusion}

 In this paper, we introduced a simplex quantile VAR (SQVAR) framework that enforces non-crossing quantile curves in QVAR models.
 For estimation, we developed a SCAD-penalized monotone series method.
 We established asymptotic properties of the estimator, including the rate of convergence, asymptotic normality, and the consistency of model selection under some regularity conditions.
 In addition, we derived a BIC-type criterion for choosing the SCAD penalty parameter and proved its theoretical validity.
 Furthermore, we extended impulse response analysis to the proposed framework by developing two novel approaches.
-An empirical application to U.S. portfolio data demonstrated that the proposed method captures heterogeneous dynamics across return distributions and provides useful insights into market risk, especially during financial crises.
+An empirical application to the U.S. ETF data demonstrated that the proposed method captures heterogeneous and nonlinear dynamics across return distributions and provides useful tools for examining market stress episodes through scenario-based impulse response analysis.

 There are several directions for future research.
 An important open question is to consider the joint estimation of multiple time series, which could improve efficiency by explicitly accounting for cross-sectional dependence (e.g., \citealp{jun2009efficient, petrella2019joint}).
 In addition, several inferential problems remain open, such as statistical inference for the impulse responses, uniform inference for the estimated coefficient functions and quantile functions, and error variance decomposition in the QVAR context.
 Addressing these topics would further enhance the scope and applicability of the proposed framework.